-At the elementary level, ELL teachers use a push-in/pull-out model where ELL teachers push-in during ELA or math instruction and pull-out during science and social studies.
-During the pull-out time, ELL teachers use the National Geographic curriculum (which is science and social studies content) and align instruction to the standards in the regular classroom, so EL students are not losing any regular classroom content.
-In addition, in the ELA classroom during small blended learning time, EL students use Imagine Learning, which is a program designed to improve language development.
+At the elementary level, ELL teachers use a push-in/pull-out model where ELL teachers push-in during language arts or math instruction and pull-out during science and social studies.
+During the pull-out time, ELL teachers use the National Geographic curriculum (which is science and social studies content) and align instruction to the standards in the regular classroom, so ELL students are not losing any regular classroom content.
+In addition, in the language arts classroom during small blended learning time, ELL students use Imagine Learning, which is a program designed to improve language development.

-At the secondary level, other than the sheltered classrooms, EL teachers push-in or pull-out depending on the needs of the students.
-The EL teacher and EL student work on communication skills, academic vocabulary development, reading/writing skills and acculturation.
+At the secondary level, other than the sheltered classrooms, ELL teachers push-in or pull-out depending on the needs of the students.
+The ELL teacher and ELL student work on communication skills, academic vocabulary development, reading/writing skills and acculturation.